robotix/2020.robotix.in/_events/cubiscan.md

 * The bot has to traverse through the centre loop and go near each block.

-* The bot has to estimate the height and width of the block.
+* The bot has to estimate the length and height of the block.

-* Thus by measuring the height and width, the approximate volume of the blocks will be calculated.
+* Thus by measuring the length and height, the approximate volume of the blocks will be calculated.

 * Now the bot has to go to the central node of the arena and then blink the LEDs in the order of increasing volume.

 * Maximum time for **Round 1** will be **5 minutes**.
 A restart will only be given before **3 minutes** into that round.

 #### Round 2